 The card will experience data corruption or it will become read-only.

 The way this manifests will vary depending on which data has been corrupted.
 Your device may no longer boot at all.
-You may find that you’re no longer able to save your game’s progress.
+You may not be able to save your game’s progress.
 Certain games may no longer run.

-Your device may display more of these symptoms over time.
+Your device may show more of these symptoms over time.

 Which brand of microSD card should I buy?

 Kingston is a famous name in the world of SD cards.
-However, our own experience with their cards has been disappointing.
-Hence, we feel unable to add them to the list.
+Nonetheless, our own experience with their cards has been disappointing.
+Hence, we feel that we can’t add them to the list.

-What should you do when you receive your brand-name SD card?
+What should you do when you get your brand-name SD card?

-Actually, before anything else, you should back-up the card(s) that came with your device.
-If the included card does fail while you’re waiting for your brand-name card to arrive, this can save you a lot of time.
+Before anything else, you should back-up the card(s) that came with your device.
+If it fails while you’re waiting for your new SD card to arrive, the backup will be a life-saver.
 See How to backup your retro handheld’s microSD card(s) for more.

-Once you’ve made a back-up, and you’ve received your new card, you should seriously consider installing custom firmware on your new card(s).
-This custom firmware will provide a better user experience and is likely to give better performance.
+Once you’ve got your new card, we recommend installing custom firmware on your new card(s).
+This custom firmware will give you a better user experience and better performance.

 For more information on how to install custom firmware, see Retro Game Corps‘s video below.
-Although it specifically covers installing ArkOS on the Anbernic RG351P, it’s relevant for most retro handhelds and the principles are the same for installing other firmwares.
+It’s about ArkOS on the Anbernic RG351P but the principles are the same for other handhelds.
 Leave a like on the video while you’re at it.

 I don’t have the confidence/time to do all this.
 What can I do?

-If you lack the time or technical knowledge to install custom firmware and transfer games, you can buy your device from someone who does this for you.
+If you lack the time or technical knowledge to install custom firmware you can buy your device from us.

-If you’re in the UK, buy your retro gaming device from us.
+If you’re in the UK, buy your retro gaming device from K-TEC UK.
 Our handhelds come with brand-name SD cards, that have our lifetime guarantee, and custom firmware pre-installed.
 We’ve done the hard work for you.

 I’ve gotta say, I’m comfortable with all the fiddling as I’m more than experienced, but I love your attitude to adding value over the direct purchase experience, and your section on why you started K-tec inspires a lot of faith.
 I can’t wait to get my Miyoo from you.